 Visit this birding and wildlife hotspot just south of San Antonio for a low entrance fee.
 Admission is just $5.00 per person and $3 for children 6-16, children under age 5 are free.

-*Note: The center and grounds will be closed from June 17 to July 5 for repairs.
+*Note: The center and grounds will be closed until June 30, at the earliest, because of Covid-19.